elastic/elastic-stack-installers/README.md

     ex: https://github.com/elastic/elastic-stack-installers/pull/156 and https://github.com/elastic/elastic-stack-installers/pull/172

 ---
+## Installing to a custom location
+The default target folder for the MSI is typically something like `c:\Program Files\Elastic\Beats\<version>\<beat>` eg. `c:\Program Files\Elastic\Beats\8.12.0\winlogbeat`.

+Starting version 8.13 It's also possible to override the installation folder by executing the MSI from command line as such:
+`msiexec /i "<full path to msi file>" INSTALLDIR="<path of custom folder>"`

+Few important notes:
+- For security reasons, it's recommended to keep the installation folder "Program Files"
+- An empty folder will always be created at the default location `...\Beats\<version>\<beat>` to to a known limitation as explained [here](https://github.com/oleg-shilo/wixsharp/issues/790).
+- Custom installation folder is not applicable for Agent MSI (only beats)

+---
 ## Agent

 In case of problems during install / uninstall of agent, please refer to the [Capturing Logs](https://github.com/elastic/elastic-stack-installers/blob/agent_support/README.md#capturing-logs) section which will enable troubleshooting.